tanat22/ixtis.az/SECURITY.md

 Do not open a public GitHub issue.
 This may expose the vulnerability to malicious actors before it can be fixed.

-Send an email to our security contact at [your email address] with the following information:
+Send an email to our security contact at eyunusov@avicom.tech with the following information:

 A clear and detailed description of the vulnerability.